-- Extraction of resources - Transport of resources to refinement - Refinement of resources - Impacts due to the production of electricity and fuels used in the upstream module - Production of auxiliary products used such as detergents for cleaning, etc. - Production of semiproducts used in the core process, if applicable - Manufacturing of primary and secondary packaging
+- Impacts due to the production of electricity and fuels used in the upstream module - Production of pigments, additives and other chemicals used in the core processes. - Production of semi-finished products used in the core process, if applicable - Manufacturing of primary and secondary packaging - Processed paper - Production of polymer - Recycling process of purchased recycled paper, wood, polymer and the transport from the recycling process to where the material is used.